nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-19-terminal-less-wrapping.md

     - linux
 ---

-When I run `docker ps` to look at docker containers, the results are always wrapped and hard to read because there are too many displayed columns.
+When I run `docker ps` to look at docker containers, the results are typically wrapped and are hard to read due to too many displayed columns.

-A good solution is to pipe the output to `less` with an `-s` flag which chops long lines rather than wrapping them.
+A good solution is to pipe the output to `less` with an `-s` flag which chops long lines.

 `docker ps | less -S`

-The result is tabular display that fits on the screen and looks something like this.
+The result is a tabular display that fits on the screen and looks something like this.

 ```bash
 CONTAINER ID   IMAGE                             COMMAND                  CREATED        STATUS                PORTS                                            NAMES